You haven't yet viewed any products on our store. If you've been here before, you may need to sign in.

 Author: Sue Reid Sexton

-We could have called this book 'Meditating on the Road' also, as this book is a mixture of travel journal, flights from home, plus it is a guide to living in the moment, to coping when your marriage unravels and staying creative against all odds, campervan don’ts and dos, and how not to be scared in the dark.
+We could have called this book 'Meditating on the Road' also, as this book is a mixture of travel journal, solo travel, flights from home, as well as a guide to living in the moment, to coping when your marriage unravels and staying creative against all odds.
+'Writing on the Road' also contains campervan don’ts and dos, and how not to be scared in the dark.

 "Sue Reid Sexton speaks with a courage and humour that shine through this inspirational, honest and moving story."
 The Sunday Post